thoughtspot/thoughtspot.github.io/_admin/data-security/audit-logs.md

 Whenever a CVE is identified, and an OS package needs to be updated, the next patch release will include the patch or update.
 You can view installed Linux packages at any time, along with the version numbers of the installed packages.

-## Third-party security software for security, governance, and monitoring of ThoughtSpot
+## Third party security software for security, governance, and monitoring of ThoughtSpot

-You can install supported [third-party security and monitoring software]({{ site.baseurl}}/admin/data-security/about-secure-monitor-sw.html#) on a ThoughtSpot cluster.
+You can install supported [third party security and monitoring software]({{ site.baseurl}}/admin/data-security/about-secure-monitor-sw.html#) on a ThoughtSpot cluster.